 Elm makes decent firewood that will keep a home cozy and warm in winter.
 Although it doesn’t provide the heat output that hardwoods like oak and hickory do, it is still an acceptable wood for burning.
 Keep in mind that elm needs to be seasoned for at least 12 months before use, or it’ll provide unpleasant levels of smoke.

-- If you leave elm too long, it will be incredibly difficult to split with an axe or maul.
+• If you leave elm too long, splitting with an axe or maul will be challenging.
 A chainsaw may be your best option.

 Elm firewood burn qualities